termux/termux-packages/CONTRIBUTING.md

 and ["help wanted"](https://github.com/termux/termux-packages/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

 Note that issue solving may not be easy.
-If you decided to contribute to @termux, ensure that you read the [developer's wiki](https://github.com/termux/termux-packages/wiki) and you are ready to deal with errors on your own.
+If you decided to contribute to @termux, ensure that you read the [developer's wiki](https://github.com/termux/termux-packages/wiki).
+You will also need some basic knowledge about Shell Scripting and build systems like Autotools or CMake.

-Pull requests containing incomplete work are not being merged.
+Contributors should take full responsibility about submitted changes.
+Pull requests containing incomplete work or disruptive changes will NOT be merged.

 ### A note about package requests